Philip-D21/whatsapp_birthday_bot/README.md

 - Group-specific messages

 ### Authentication
 The bot uses multi-file authentication state for better reliability.
-Authentication data is stored in the `auth_info_baileys` directory.
+Authentication data is stored in the `auth_info` directory.

 ## Dependencies 📦